 Why does it matter?

-Does having out of date software really matter?
+Does having obsolete software really matter?
 After all, it is still functioning.
-Here are three reasons why it matters:
+It absolutely matters and here are three reasons why:

 - Lack of Security: